 713 Walnut Street, Des Moines, Iowa

-This mixed-use project includes ground floor retail and commercial space opening onto the newly renovated Walnut Street.
+This mixed-use project includes ground-floor retail and commercial space opening onto the newly renovated Walnut Street.
 The second, third, fourth, and fifth floors consist of one- and two-bedroom apartments with large unit footprints.
 The urban loft aesthetic including sealed concrete flooring, contemporary lighting design, and historic plaster ceilings also offers a unique living experience.
-The Tea Room is fully restored and available as an event venue.
+The Tea Room is fully restored as a private event venue.